devJuanS/fullstackopen-course/part-01/unicafe/README.md

 **Goal**: Extract the components for buttons and statistic lines from `App` component into:
 - Button: handles the functionality of each feedback submission button.
 - StaticLine: for displaying a single statistic, e.g. the average score.

+## Step 6: Display the statistics in an HTML table

+**Goal**: Modify the application so that the statistics is displayed using an HTML table.